Frequently Asked Questions

 Yes, the same discount I give for law enforcement or first responders.

-***Update*** After some confusion as to what constitutes military (the Peace Corps is not the same as the Marine Corp), law enforcement, and first responders are and what discounts are I am amending this for clarity.
+***Update*** After some confusion as to what constitutes military (the Peace Corp is not the same as the Marine Corp), law enforcement, and first responders are and what discounts are I am amending this for clarity.

 Military is any military branch retired or current, first responders include police, parole, corrections, and probation officers, jailers, deputies, EMS, firefighters or substantially similar.

-As the father of a new Marine, and as the son and grandson of service members as well as a proud member of the criminal justice community for nearly two decades I deeply appreciate the sacrifices made by these amazing individuals and their families.
+As the father of a Marine, and as the son and grandson of service members as well as a proud member of the criminal justice community for over two decades I deeply appreciate the sacrifices made by these amazing individuals and their families.
 I keep my prices as low as I can so I do not offer a percentage discount, discounts are in the form of additional edits, or extra copies of your CD.
 I keep my prices reasonable and prefer to thank you for your service with additional services at no cost.

 Here is my system: